skandragon/simh-kubernetes/README.md

 # Architecture

+Only serial-style consoles are supported, as a graphics display inside a Kubernetes pod is really not a thing.

 I run 5 nodes, each with two disks.
 Under VMS, these are named
 DSA0: and DSA1:.
 DSA0: is where I install VMS, by following this guide:
 [Installing VMS in SIMH on Linux](https://vanalboom.org/node/18).